FaisalHammad1999/futureproofwiki/Intro-to-Data-Science.md

 What comes to your mind when you think about data science?
 Data science uses business intelligence along with algorithms and statistics to gain actionable insights into data.
-Python is a very popular language because it ismulti use.
+Python is a very popular language because it is multi-use.
 We can use it for backend programming, but it is also used in data science.

 ## Data Science Process
 In a given data science project the following steps may be observed: